Corruption in Georgia: Elections

 Experts say that the government exerts "undue influence" on the electorate, with state officials inappropriately using official resources to influence voters.
 Before the 2012 parliamentary elections, campaign contributions by corporations were made illegal, but this move was viewed not as an anti-corruption measure but as a means of maintaining the ruling party's advantage.
 Indeed, the new rules were used largely to intimidate the opposition.
 Also, some contributions during the 2012 election cycle that were nominally made by individuals were, in fact, corporate donations in disguise.
 In addition, there are indications that campaign donations made by persons representing companies with government contracts were essentially kickbacks.
 Contribution disclosure rules were later introduced to address this issue, but the State Audit Office seems insufficiently able to willing to do its part to ensure compliance with the new rules.

 The Economist complained in 2012 about new limits on political contributions that sought to curb the influence of Georgia's richest man and an opponent of the government, Bidzina Ivanishvili.

 Police

 Police corruption is not a major problem in Georgia.
 Corruption among traffic police was a major problem before the Rose Revolution; after Saakashvili became president, 16,000 traffic police officers were fired quickly and unceremoniously.

 Judiciary

 According to one respected source, corruption is not a major problem in the judicial sector.
 Transparency International has stated that while bribery is, in fact, rare in the Georgian judiciary, judges are widely viewed by the Georgian people as corrupt.
 In 2013, for example, 51% of respondents said the judiciary was corrupt or extremely corrupt.
 The Prosecutor's Office no longer has the strong influence over the judiciary that it enjoyed before 2012.

+Legislative crackdown

+In April 2025, the Georgian parliament, dominated by the Georgian Dream party, passed an updated version of the controversial Foreign Agents law.
+Originally adopted in May 2024, the law imposed strict regulations on non-governmental organizations (NGOs) and media outlets, with the aim of stifling dissent.
+The new version, modeled after the U.S. Foreign Agents Registration Act (FARA) of 1938, requires organizations receiving over 20% of funding from foreign sources to register as "foreign agents."
+However, the law is broader than its U.S. counterpart and has been criticized for labeling independent civil society groups as foreign-controlled.
+The law, along with other amendments, including redefinitions of treason and the exclusion of gender-related terms from legislation, has drawn condemnation from international bodies such as the OSCE and the U.S. State Department, which have expressed concerns about the erosion of democratic standards in Georgia.